dornascarol/api-go-gin/README.md

 ## Tests
 This project includes automated testing to validate essential functionalities.
+Running the test with at least one registered singer, in order to create and delete the mock for a singer ID.
 Below are the main tests implemented:

 ### ❌ TestFailed
 This is a purposefully failed test to demonstrate an error message.